branley1/personal-website/README.md

 Incorporate JavaScript into the project to make it reactive and responsive to user input via mouse clicks/scroll button.

-Complete and deploy the website live on a cheap hosting environment — currently looking at GitHub Pages but I'm open to new technologies and other alternatives.
+Complete and deploy the live website to a cheap hosting environment — currently looking at GitHub Pages but I'm open to new technologies and other alternatives.

 ## Credits
 The website was mainly designed by me, and I tried to apply every bit of personalization to make the project unique and stand out.